Which Airlines Have The Best Inflight Entertainment? Here Are My Picks

 Singapore Airlines is probably the most well-rounded global airline when it comes to inflight entertainment, based on the current state of its fleet.

-When it comes to seat back entertainment, the airline offers seat back televisions throughout its fleet, with the exception of a small number of 737-800s inherited from SilkAir.
+When it comes to seat back entertainment, the airline offers seat back televisions throughout its fleet, without exception.
 Singapore Airlines has the KrisWorld entertainment system, which offers nearly 2,000 on-demand movies and TV shows, as well as live TV.
 I love how Singapore Airlines also has complete seasons of dozens of TV shows, which makes it easy to binge watch.

 I’d say this is the second best inflight entertainment, only slightly behind Emirates’ ICE system.
 The area where Singapore Airlines really excels, though, is with its inflight Wi-Fi.
 The airline offers unlimited free Wi-Fi to all passengers who are KrisFlyer members, and to first and business class passengers even if they’re not part of the loyalty program.

-Singapore Airlines is the only major global airline to offer free Wi-Fi to all passengers without any major limitations.
+Singapore Airlines is the only major global airline to offer free Wi-Fi to all passengers on every single plane without any major limitations.

 Singapore Airlines’ KrisWorld inflight entertainment system